dwilmer/curvinator/README.md

 Finally, set the number of divisions.
 This determines the number of line segments that are calculated between the base and the tip.
 If set to 1 (the minimum), you will only get the points for the base and the tip — not very useful.
 I find 10 divisions a good value, but you can adapt it to your own needs.

+## Application
+This application is available online at <https://projects.daanwilmer.nl/curvinator/>

 ## License
 See [The License file](LICENSE.md)